ryunp/d2qol/readme.md

 This utility does nothing more than clicks on command in locations you have specified.
 There is no memory peeking, no gameplay logic, nothing outside the capabilities a human can perform.

 ### Features
+* Supports all resolutions
 * GUI for configuration (no scripting required)
-* Configurations are saved to *d2qol.json* on exit
+* Configurations are saved to d2qol.json on exit
+* Any configuration inconsistencies are notified and offending items reverted to defaults
 * Toggle action hotkeys on/off
 * Actions only operate within Diablo II window
 * Configure action behavior to cover various situations
+* Hovering over settings will reveal more details about it's functionality
 * Adjustable actions timing to compensate for latency issues

 ### Gui
 !["Keybinds UI screenshot"](media/d2qol_keybinds.png)